-WHEREAS, the City of San José Emergency Operations Plan ("EOP") identifies emergency response policies, describes the response and recovery organization, and assigns specific roles and responsibilities to City departments, agencies, and community partners; and
+The City of San José Emergency Operations Plan (EOP) provides an overview of the city's approach to emergency operations.
+It identifies emergency response policies, describes the response and recovery organization, and assigns specific roles and responsibilities to City departments, agencies, and community partners.
+The EOP has the flexibility to be used for all emergencies and will facilitate response and recovery activities in an efficient and effective way.